ksiondag/agile_game/README.txt

 Code and documentation can be saved in other submodules
-    This content can be used as reference in future sessions (This is what gives this game a roguelike quality)
+    This content can be used as reference in future sessions This is what gives this game a roguelike quality It also allows real development in a short time

-A session starts when coding for the prototype begins
+A session starts when the countdown timer begins

 If you are playing AgileGame, please fork the master repository
     No real reason, I just want to see if others play this game

-Only five minutes total can be used to refer to outside documentation
+Outside documentation can not be referred to during session Only five minutes total can be used to refer to outside documentation
-    If outside documentation is refered to
+    If outside documentation must be refered to for any progress End session
+            Delete all progress not in submodules
+        Look-up necessary information
+        Log information
+        Restart session
-        Look-up must be logged in agile_game/cheatsheet/ directory Submodules are not outside documentation
+    Submodules are not outside documentation

 Anything that player wants to do but can't must be logged in agile_game
+    For after-session research purposes